|Water Body||Craig D. Campbell Lake Conway Reservoir|

 Lake Conway is the largest Game and Fish Commission lake and the largest lake ever constructed by a state wildlife agency.
 Because of its large size, central location and excellent fishing, it has been one of the state's favored fishing spots since it was built on Palarm Creek in 1948.
 Lake Conway was the first lake constructed by the Arkansas Game and Fish Commission.

 Conway is best known for its seemingly endless supply of bluegills and redears.
 Creel surveys indicate that bream are not only the most popular fish, they account for the most poundage taken by anglers.
-This is the only Arkansas lake where hybrid bream, a bluegill/green sunfish cross, have been stocked.

 Bass and crappie fans also flock to Conway, hoping to catch one of the lake's lunker largemouths or a mess of big slabs.
 Big blue and channel catfish are abundant, and Conway is a hotbed for monster flatheads.